MA History and Politics

 - combining two important subjects

 Edinburgh is an ideal place to study this programme.
-As well as the superb resources of the University, the city has a range of political and governmental institutions including the Scottish Parliament and the Scottish Government.
+In addition to the superb resources of the University, the city has a range of political and governmental institutions including the Scottish Parliament and the Scottish Government.

 The National Records of Scotland also contains a major collection of material relating to the government of Scotland since the medieval period.

 You will study three compulsory courses in politics: